Added by OntAG Admin on July 31, 2014 at 12:00pm — No Comments

 Added by Ontario Veterinary College on July 14, 2014 at 9:13am — No Comments

 On day seven of our North American Study Tour, we visited Gettysburg, Pennsylvania to see the site of one of North America's greatest battles.It was overwhelming to see the exhibit at the Gettysburg National Military Park.
-The Cyclorama, which was painted in the late 1800's by Paul Philippoteaux brought the…Continue
+The Cyclorama, which was painted in the late 1800's by Paul Philippoteaux brought the experience to life.
+Then, a walk through the onsite museum was…Continue

 Added by AALP on July 13, 2014 at 11:00am — No Comments